 How Digital Yards Can Solve Supply Chain’s Biggest Pain Points

-Most companies will admit that their supply chains are inefficient in at least some form or fashion.
-Sure they may have reliable warehouse management systems (WMS) that support the day-to-day operations within the DC’s four walls by tracking inventory and stock locations.
+Most companies will admit that they are hampered by supply chain pain points, seemingly unsolvable inefficiencies that hold them back.
+Sure, they may have reliable warehouse management systems (WMS) that support the day-to-day operations within the DC’s four walls by tracking inventory and stock locations.
 And they probably also have a transportation management system (TMS) planning out the routes, optimizing loads, and orchestrating freight audit and payment.

-But somewhere in between those two systems there’s a definitive “black hole” that plays a major role in these supply chain inefficiencies:
+But somewhere in between those two systems there’s a definitive “black hole” of pain points in their logistics that play a major role in these supply chain inefficiencies:

 - Delayed shipments to and from the warehouse

 - Lack of shipment and trailer visibility needed for efficient shuttling between plant and distribution centers

 - Inability to locate empties to meet outbound load schedules

 - Inefficient yard trailer management requiring higher spotter and shuttle spend

 - Gate congestion

 - Inability to monitor operations for safety and compliance violations